-Once your award eligibility is determined, an award letter will be mailed out to the address on record with the College.
-For your convenience, you can view your financial aid awards, read messages, accept or decline loan offers and determine what documents are required online!
+Once your award eligibility is determined, an award letter will be mailed out to new students and emailed to all students via the College's NCC email.
+All students can also view their financial aid awards, read messages, accept or decline loan offers and determine what documents are required online!

 2. Should I wait until my and/or my parent's tax return is complete before I fill out my FAFSA?

 When filling out the FAFSA, NCC strongly recommends all students, parents, and spouses (if applicable) upload their income tax information to their FAFSA using the IRS Data Retrieval tool.
 In order to do so, all parties must have already electronically filed their taxes, at least two weeks prior to filling out the FAFSA.

 3. Whose income do I report on the FAFSA if my parents are divorced or separated?

 Upload the income tax information using the IRS Data Retrieval tool of the custodial parent (and stepparent, if custodial parent has remarried).

 Note: If parents are not married, but live together as a family, then it is the parent with the higher income that is to be reported on the fafsa.

 4. How often should I apply for Financial Aid?